Trilogy of Terror: Concept

 All three of the segments in Trilogy of Terror are based on individual stories by horror writer Richard Matheson.
 "Amelia" was based on the short story "Prey", which first appeared in the April 1969 issue of Playboy.
 "Julie" was based on "The Likeness of Julie", published in 1962 in the short story anthology Alone by Night.
 "Millicent and Therese" was based on "Needle in the Heart", first published in Ellery Queen's Mystery Magazine, October 1969 issue.
 The segments "Julie" and "Millicent and Therese" were adapted by William F. Nolan, while Matheson adapted "Amelia" into a teleplay himself.
 On January 4, 1975, it was reported that Karen Black had signed on to appear in the film, portraying the three central characters.

 Filming

 Filming for Trilogy of Terror took place on location in Hollywood, Los Angeles in the winter of 1974–1975.

 Release

 Trilogy of Terror first aired on ABC in the 8:30 p.m. time slot on March 4, 1975.

-Years later, the film suffered a curious recut when first shown on Brazilian television in March 1981.
-Strict censorship regulations in the country then demanded that the third segment ("Amelia") be completely cut.
+The film was cut when first shown on Brazilian television in March 1981.
+Strict censorship regulations in the country then demanded that the third segment ("Amelia") be completely omitted.
 Forced to show the film with only two episodes, the TV station simply changed the title to Duas Histórias de Terror (Two Horror Stories).